Ehnkay-Bassie/BAN6420-Module5MilestoneAssignment2/README.md

 In this project, the following tasks are performed:

 1. PCA Implementation:
-   - Utilize PCA to identify essential variables from the cancer dataset available in sklearn.datasets.
+   - Utilize PCA to identify essential variables from the cancer dataset available in 'sklearn.datasets'.
 2. Dimensionality Reduction:
    - Reduce the dataset into two PCA components.
 3. Logistic Regression: